ArenKDesai/Aren-s-Notes/os lec.md

 ### Data Protocol
 There are two paradigms: Programmed I/O or Direct Memory Access.
 Programmed I/O (PIO) is where the CPU directly tells the device what the data is.
-Direct Memory Access (DMA) is where the CPU leaves the data in memory, and the device reads that data f
+Direct Memory Access (DMA) is where the CPU leaves the data in memory, and the device reads that data from memory.
+This can be useful for saving time on the CPU at the cost of the device